muscaa/fluff-core/README.md

 ### Developing Libraries

-Copy the following text to `src/main/resources/fluff_lib.info` and edit it as you wish:
+Copy the following text to `src/main/resources/fluff_lib.info` in your project and edit it as you wish:
 ```info
 v1
 # First line must always be the Lib Supplier ID you want